Sunaina715Sharma/Sunaina715Sharma/README.md

-- 👋  Hi, I’m Sunaina Sharma
+- 👋  Hi, I’m Sunaina Sharma.
 - 👀  I’m interested in Data Analytics.
 - 🌱  I’m currently learning machine learning.
 - 💞️  I’m looking to collaborate on Data Analytics and Stats.
 - 📫  I'm learning Data Science.
-- 📫  How to reach me ssunaina715@gmail.com
+- 📫  How to reach me ssunaina715@gmail.com.
-- 😄  Pronounce she | Her
+- 😄  Pronounce she | Her.
 <!---
 Sunaina715Sharma/Sunaina715Sharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.